jhlagado/working-with-custom-elements/manuscript/chapter-00.md

 Since then, browsers have improved dramatically and more importantly have converged upon a [single living standard](https://html.spec.whatwg.org/dev/).
 Internet Explorer remains a bit of an outlier with regard to web standards but it is important to note that

-1) Internet Explorer 11 at least is not a terrible browser and can be polyfilled and transpiled for
+1) Internet Explorer 11 is not a terrible browser and can be polyfilled and transpiled for in order to address most of its deficiencies.

 2) worldwide usage of all versions of Internet Explorer on the desktop have plummeted in recent years to less that 10% of all users.
 Usage continues to drop significantly every year.